By Shephard Dube|

 Debtor finance, or debtors factoring, usually involves the selling of a company’s invoices to a factoring company.
 While debtor factoring is a useful tool for a company struggling with cashflow, it does have some disadvantages:

-- Redirection of payments.
 After disclosing the invoice sale to your customers, you will also have to instruct your customers to rather make payment to the factoring company instead of you.
-The factoring company will therefore collect payments directly from your customers.
-This means your relationship with your customers is compromised, and your business’s reputation may be damaged when the factoring company starts chasing your customers for payment.
+The factoring company will, therefore, collect payments directly from your customers.
+Compromising your relationship with clients and your reputation.

-- Only get 75% of your debtors book advanced.
 The factoring company will usually only advance you a percentage of the total value of your debtors book.
-This percentage can be anywhere from 65 to 90%, but is usually around 75%.
+This percentage can be anywhere from 65 to 90% but is usually around 75%.
 For example, if all your debtors owe you a total of R1,000,000 (your “debtors book”), a factoring company might only advance you up to R750,000.

-- Blue chip customers are needed.
 Most factoring companies will require you to have large blue-chip corporates as customers in your debtors book.
 The reason for this is that it is less risky for the factoring company because those customers are more likely to pay your invoices.
-This can be difficult for many small and medium-sized businesses who don’t have such large corporates as customers.

 A better alternative to debtors factoring

 If you’re looking for a way to unlock cash stuck in your debtor’s book, you should consider the advantages of Bridgement invoice financing.
-This new form of invoice financing involves a sale of your invoice (like debtor factoring) but is completely undisclosed.
+With invoice financing, you sell your invoice (like debtor factoring) without disclosing to your clients.
 That means your customer will be completely unaware of your invoice finance from Bridgement.
 You remain in control of your customer relationships and continue to collect payment from them as you normally would.
 Unlike traditional debtor factoring, Bridgement advances 100% of the invoice value.
 What’s more, you can get an advance on a single invoice (instead of your whole debtor’s book) for amounts as low as R10,000.
 It’s also ok if you don’t have any blue-chip corporate customers.

 How Bridgement invoice financing works